aaronransley/youtube-quick-marker/README.md

 Only works on YouTube homepage & the recommendation shelves.
 Support for "recommended videos" sidebar coming soon.

 1. Right click thumbnails to pull up the feedback dialog
-2. Use 1-4 on your keyboard to select a checkbox and everything will wrap itself up
+2. Use 1-2 on your keyboard to select a checkbox and everything will wrap itself up

-Go forth and feed the algorithm!
+**Updated 4/27/2020** to fix compatibility issues with recent YouTube design changes.
+This release removes support for options 3-4, but core functionality remains.